 Code of Principles

-HaqCheck is a non-partisan initiative committed to countering disinformation in Ethiopia and the Horn by fact-checking media content from social and mainstream media.
-To do this effectively, we follow the best practices in fact-checking, recognized by the world’s leading nonpartisan fact-checking organizations.
+HaqCheck follows the best practices in fact-checking, recognized by the world’s leading nonpartisan fact-checking organizations.
 We adhere to the International Fact-Checking Network’s code of principles of commitment to impartiality, transparency, and accuracy.

 How We Fact Check